sbegueria/disdRo/README.md

 This software has been used in the following research articles:

 **Angulo-Martínez M., Beguería S., Latorre B., and Fernández-Raga M., Comparison of precipitation measurements by OTT Parsivel2 and Thies LPM optical disdrometers**, *Hydrol.
 Earth Syst.
-Sc* **22**:2811-2837, 2018.
+Sci.* 22:2811-2837, 2018.

 ## Version history